me-nilakshi/Homely_Codebase/README.md

 # Homely - Your Own Food Shop
-This is the online food ordering web application made using React.JS and CSS for frontent development and Context API for state managment of my web application.
-This is my personel project aimed to showcase my fullstack development skill.
+TaskHarbor is a robust freelance marketplace platform designed to connect freelancers with clients seeking various services.
+Built using modern web technologies, including React.JS for the frontend, Node.JS and Express.JS for the backend, and MongoDB as the database, TaskHarbor offers a seamless and efficient environment for freelancers and clients to collaborate.

 ## Owner Information